williamdemeo/latex_wjd/bibtex/README.md

 ## BibTeXRefs

-This is a repository containing BibTeX citations for the works of some authors universal algebra and related fields.
-The files were generated for each author by listing the 50 most recent BibTeX records appearing on MathSciNet.
+This is a repository containing BibTeX citations for (most of) the works of some authors working in universal algebra and related fields.
+Most of these files were generated for by listing the 50 most recent BibTeX records appearing on MathSciNet for the given author.

 To use any of these files in your LaTeX document, add some lines like the following just before `\end{document}`: